-We help defense contractors win contracts, execute them, and survive when they don't.
+We help defense contractors win contracts, execute them, and recover when performance is at risk.

-Navy surface combatants · Amphibious assault ships · Engineering support vessels
+Navy surface contracts · Amphibious programs · Engineering support · DoD services

 Most engagements begin with a Program Rapid Assessment or Contract Performance Recovery.